 Nine young people under the age of 18 years died as a result of suicide/self-inflicted harm in Norfolk during the 10 year period 2005-15, significantly more than our statistical neighbours.
 Twice as many boys as girls have killed themselves, with hanging the most frequent cause of death.
 It is not possible to be specific about the numbers of attempted suicides due to difficulties in establishing whether a self-harm episode is an attempt at suicide or not.
+Self-harm is a common precursor to suicide and children and young people who self-harm may kill themselves by accident.
+Please see Appendix 2 and the NSCB guidance 5.21 for further information.

-The Norfolk Suicide Review (2015) found that most of the young people who died were not known by specialist services such as CAMHS, social care, youth offending, etc., but schools had concerns about young people, over half of them were self-harming, and over half of them expressed suicidal thoughts to friends and on social networking sites.
-There was no evidence of assessment of suicide risk, multi-agency risk assessments or implementing fully informed risk management strategies.
+The Norfolk Suicide Review (2015) found that most of the young people who died were not known by specialist services such as CAMHS, social care, youth offending, etc. In most cases schools had concerns about young people, which they had raised with young person/parents.
+Schools had advised parents to take their child to see the G.P.
+Over half of young people were self-harming, and expressed suicidal thoughts to friends and on social networking sites.
+Two out of nine young people had experienced a significant family bereavement, some were experiencing sexual orientation/sexuality issues.
+There was little evidence of assessment of suicide risk, multi-agency risk assessments, implementing fully informed risk management strategies or safety planning.